mass-matrix/AMPL/README.md

 - From the notebook, you may need to set the kernel that atomsci is installed ("atomsci-venv") in order to acccess the `atomsci` package.

-### Using Makefile

-## If you have `make` installed on your computer, you can quickly get a notebook up and running using the available commands.
-See further documentation in [Makefile.md](./Makefile.md) and script definitions in [Makefile](./Makefile)

 ## Uninstall
 To remove AMPL from a pip environment use: